 12. Having had a spiritual awakening as the result of these Steps, we tried to carry this message to alcoholics, and to practice these principles in all our affairs.

-In order that we may get to know you better, we ask that anyone with less than 30 days of continuous sobriety to please identify themselves.
+In order that we may get to know you better, we ask that any newcomers or those with less than 30 days of continuous sobriety to please identify themselves.

 Are there any brothers here from outside the Orange County, California area?